TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Results and Analysis

 \subsubsection{Advancement of TinyML in Healthcare}

-The future vision of TinyML in healthcare is to enable the widespread deployment of AI/ML models on resource-constrained medical devices, such as wearable devices, implantable devices, and point-of-care devices.
+The future vision of TinyML in healthcare is to enable the widespread deployment of AI/ML models on resource-constrained medical devices, such as wearable devices, implantable devices, and point-of-care devices~\cite{jia2023importance}.
+TinyML models can be used to monitor vital signs and health indicators, such as heart rate, blood pressure, and blood glucose levels, in real-time, and to alert patients and healthcare providers of any potential health issues.
 TinyML models can be used to provide personalized therapy and care based on individual patient needs and health conditions.
 This will allow for the creation of new and innovative solutions for healthcare problems, and the provision of personalized and continuous care to patients with significantly less expertise involved.
+The future vision of TinyML in healthcare is to revolutionize the way medical devices and healthcare systems are designed, and to enable new and innovative solutions that can improve quality of life.